Where are we now? while in the same time each of us is also somewhere else*

 B: Maybe it was always like that.
 Vital experience never matches the institutional history.

 D: In the future there won’t be such a thing as an institutional history or any kind of history of our times.
 The future to come will be ever changing now.

 B: What we need now is a new terminology and means of delineation of what is considered to be the role of the artist.

 A: Don’t you see that we are all dressed in black?
 We are made-to-order to fit the same model with all our differences.

 D: I agree with B, while we are documenting the present that is already the past, the future is evolving in front of our eyes.

 B: Art and life have merged in a dystrophic manner, and everyday is occupied with a spectacle.

-A: So what is there for art to be done?
-If I only knew that this is what is to be an artist, I would have been a scientist.
+A: So what is there in or for art to be done?
+If I only knew that this is what it is to be an artist, I would have been a scientist.